 Feedback on the FlowScape system has been excellent.
 In December 2014, the CyberFlow Analytics team were awarded the Connect Most Innovative Product award for Aerospace / Security Technologies.

-By incorporating a well-designed, efficient network visualization component built with KeyLines, CyberFlow Analytics are able to show users what is happening in their networks, as it takes place.
-The ability to locate the ‘needle in a haystack’ from day one is a huge advantage to organizations that need to protect their network and systems.
+By incorporating a well-designed, efficient network visualization component built with KeyLines, CyberFlow Analytics is able to show users what is happening in their networks, as it takes place.
+The ability to locate the ‘needle in a haystack’ with cyber security analytics from day one is a huge advantage to organizations that need to protect their network and systems.